adaorachi/facebook_clone/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project requests you to build a Facebook-like social network application.
-In this project users can sign up either through the app or with their facebook account.
-Once a user becomes a member, such user can be able to create posts and comments on other posts and in which only his/her friend can see and view.
+This project is a Facebook-like social network application.
+In this project, users can sign up either through the app or with their facebook account.
+Once a user becomes a member, such user can be able to create posts and comments on other posts and in which only his/her friends can see and view.
 A user can also be able to post images too.
 A user can friend or unfriend a user.
-The main goal is to put in practice the main concepts of Associations, Authentication with devise gem, and units & integration tests in rails.
+The main goal is to put in practice the main concepts of Model Associations, Session Authentications with devise gem, and units & integration testing with RSpec and Capybara.

 Full task description: <a href="https://www.theodinproject.com/courses/ruby-on-rails/lessons/final-project"> Odin Project.</a>